-Last review date:January 3rd, 2019 Applications received after this date will be reviewed by the search committee if the position has not yet been filled.
+Last review date:Thursday, Jan 3, 2019 at 11:59pm (Pacific Time) Applications received after this date will be reviewed by the search committee if the position has not yet been filled.

-Final date: November 29th, 2019 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.
+Final date: Friday, Nov 29, 2019 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 The Department of Environmental Science, Policy, and Management at the University of California, Berkeley invites applications for a pool of part-time, temporary, non-tenure track lecturer positions (including summer sessions) to teach courses in Environmental Science and related topics.
 Screening of applicants is ongoing and will continue as needed.
 Applicants will be typically selected from this pool for one semester; some appointments may begin in the spring 2019 semester.
 The number of positions varies from semester to semester, depending on the needs of the Department.